ebelinski/swiftly/_guides/swift-versions.md

 {:toc}
 </div>

-Last updated October 20, 2019.
-To use the Xcode download links, log into [developer.apple.com](https://developer.apple.com/) first.
+Last updated May 16, 2020.
+To use the Xcode download links, log into [developer.apple.com](https://developer.apple.com/) first (Apple Developer membership required).
 Some Xcode versions are not available for download.

 ### Open source versions